 Group keys of the successfully setup links at the target AP MLD.

+If the Per-AP MLD PTK mode is used, the target AP MLD shall not reset the PNs for either UL or DL.
+The PNs keep increasing monotonically when the non-AP MLD transitions to the target AP MLD even though the target AP MLD is using a new TK for cryptographic encapsulation.

 (#154)If a separate MAC SAP per AP MLD is used as described in 37.9.1 (General) and the target AP MLD has not initiated the DS mapping update for the non-AP MLD, the target AP MLD shall initiate it for the non-AP MLD and unblock the IEEE 802.1X Controlled Port for general data traffic to pass between the non-AP MLD and the target AP MLD.

 NOTE – The necessary contents of the ST execution response (e.g. security parameters) might have been provided by the target AP MLD to the current AP MLD during the SMD BSS transition preparation procedure.

 [M#44] The non-AP MLD shall not transmit Class 3 frames to the target AP MLD until it has received the ST execution response with status value set to SUCCESS from the current AP MLD for at least one link.

+If the Per-AP MLD PTK mode is used, the non-AP MLD shall install the Per-AP MLD PTK as the PTK in use when it receives the ST execution response with status value set to SUCCESS from the current AP MLD.

 SMD BSS transition execution procedure via the target AP MLD [M#284]